Ardonagh Community Trust awards final round of grants for 2018

 Submitted by Kirsty Wainwright-Noble of Towergate Caring Professions

-Brandles is a secondary school specialising in educating boys with emotional, behavioral and mental health needs who are not able to thrive in a mainstream setting.
+Brandles is a secondary school specialising in educating boys with emotional, behavioural and mental health needs who are not able to thrive in a mainstream setting.
 Kirsty’s husband is a teacher at Brandles, and says the whole staff are dedicated to promoting inclusion and the building of social skills, meaning they are always looking for ways to help students gain qualifications in areas that promote mental health wellbeing, skill-building and to help them to make positive contributions to the community after education.

 The school is funded by the local authority which brings its own challenges including not being able to invest in new projects due to making their budget stretch across core priorities.
 Providing a photography class is an example of a project the Brandles team is ready to start but is restricted by the budget needed to purchase equipment.